 Skip to content

-Copies of the SACE Rooted Indigenous booklet open to the centre of the booklet and the front and back covers tiled out on a mint green background.
+Copies of the SACE Rooted booklet for Indigenous communities, open to the centre of the booklet and the front and back covers tiled out on a mint green background.

 New resource provides Indigenous communities with support and information related to sexual violence

-In recognition of June being National Indigenous History Month, SACE is excited to announce a new resource booklet called Rooted: Colonialism and Sexual Violence.
+In recognition of June being National Indigenous History Month, SACE is excited to announce a new resource booklet called Rooted: Colonialism and Sexual Violence for Indigenous communities.

-Rooted is a support and information guide for Indigenous communities available in print and digital format and written in accessible language.
+Rooted is a support and information guide available in print and digital format and written in accessible language.

 Our team wrote this with the intention of supporting Indigenous people, but others may find it useful too.